karan395/rust/README.md

 # Description
 PEER is a next-generation blockchain innovation that enables the addition of parachains to the blockchain.
 It offers compatibility with Ethereum through the integration of EVM.
 This blockchain solution provides advanced features and aims to revolutionize the decentralized ecosystem.

-# Contributions & Code of Conduct
-Contributions to the PEER project should follow the guidelines outlined in docs/CONTRIBUTING.adoc.
-To maintain a respectful and inclusive environment, this project adheres to the Contributor Covenant Code of Conduct.

-In the interest of the community, any significant improvements made to PEER's core logic, such as internal consensus, cryptography, or database code, should be contributed back to benefit everyone.

 # Features
 PEER incorporates the following features: